AnotherKamila/bc-thesis/src/A2-source-code.md

  - identity expressions precomputation is not incremental (\TODO{section})
  - the `CRITICAL` message handler is not implemented yet
  - command-line interface directly queries and modifies the database instead of contacting the HTTP API
+ - parts of the HTTP API are not implemented yet

 -------------------------------------------------------------------------